index - sex problems -

 There are several options available to treat

 physically based impotence.
-The first is Viagra, which
+The first possibility is to use Viagra, which

 You can

-Another option is the old-fashioned but effective method of using a vacuum pump
+might like to try the old-fashioned but effective method of using a vacuum pump

 which draws blood into the penis, producing an erect or semi-erect penis, the